• Skip to primary navigation

 The peppercorns are harvested when they are fully ripe, and they are then sun-dried to preserve their flavor.

-Tellicherry peppercorns have a bold, distinct flavor that is perfect for adding a touch of heat to dishes.
+Tellicherry peppercorns have a bold, distinct flavor that is perfect for adding some heat to dishes.

 They can be used in both sweet and savory recipes, and they are a great way to add some extra flavor to your cooking.

-They can be used as a 1:1 substitution for Szechuan peppercorns, adding a similar depth of flavor to your dishes.
+They can be used as a 1:1 substitution for Szechuan peppercorns, adding a similar depth of flavor to your dishes - see peppercorns substitutes and swap suggestions for more options.

 4 - Black Pepper and Coriander Seeds